 - who want to create the terms of their divorce settlement rather than turning control over to a judge;

 - who value privacy.

-To learn more about Illinois collaborative divorce law and its benefits, please download a free Collaborative Divorce Knowledge Kit.
+To learn more about Illinois collaborative divorce law and its benefits, please download our free Collaborative Divorce Knowledge Kit below.
 The kit answers many of the common questions about Collaborative Divorce and how it has benefited real families.

 In this kit you will receive: